Positions

 Professional Interests

-- medical anthropology, cultural and psychosocial factors affecting treatment seeking/choice
+- Medical anthropology, cultural and psychosocial factors influencing health

 Professional Statement

 Kristin Kostick-Quenet is a bioethicist and medical anthropologist whose research focuses on ethical, social and cultural factors related to emerging bio- and neurotechnologies and the use of artificial intelligence (AI) and machine learning (ML) applications in healthcare.
-Her recent publications address ethical issues related to integrating AI/ML into clinical decision making, closed-loop technologies in deep brain stimulation, direct-to-consumer neurotechnologies, and ethical considerations for returning results to research participants in psychiatric genetics research.
-She has also published on topics ranging from ethical issues in disorders of consciousness to practical considerations for implementing decision aids (particularly for Left Ventricular Assist Device therapy for heart failure) and other clinical interventions into real-world clinical contexts.Selected Publications
+Her current research focuses on ethical translation of computer perception technologies, including digital phenotyping and computational affective/behavioral analysis into clinical care.
+Other recent publications address ethical issues related to integrating AI/ML into clinical decision making, closed-loop technologies in deep brain stimulation, and computational ethics (e.g. blockchain) approaches to consent, data governance and privacy.
+She has also published on topics ranging from ethical design of AI/ML user systems and interfaces, communicating AI/ML-based personalized diagnostics and risk, return of results in psychiatric genetics research, ethical issues in disorders of consciousness, and ethical/practical considerations for implementing decision aids (particularly for Left Ventricular Assist Device therapy for heart failure) and other clinical interventions into real-world clinical contexts, including global health settings.Selected Publications

 Log In to edit your profile